Water bug must take in a store of air at the surface and keep it beneath their wings when swimming underwater.

 The water scorpion, Nepa cinerea, (see above) got its name because of its long tail, but the tail is a breathing tube (actually two tubes stuck together), rather like a snorkel, not a sting.
 The body length is 20 - 23 mm, and the tail is usually around 10 mm long.
 It is dark brown and flat, so well camouflaged and is often mistaken for a dead leaf.

 Habitat.
 It can be found in weedy, stagnant ponds, shallow lakes, fens and occasionally weedy streams, and tends to lurk around in vegetation waiting for prey to pass within reach.

 Behaviour.
 It uses its front legs to catch prey, then sucks out the insides of whatever it has caught, usually other insects, tadpoles or small fish.
 It injects a powerful digestive enzyme into the prey to overcome it quickly.
 They are poor swimmers.
 Adults can fly, but rarely do so.
 It is about 3.5 cm in length including the tail.
 When taken out of the water it pretends to be dead, or crawls quickly away.
 The female lays her eggs underwater in the stems of vegetation just below the water surface.

-Above left is the nymph which has a much shorter siphon.
+Below is the nymph which has a much shorter siphon.